perego-pezzetti/MobileCodeGenerator/README.txt

 3) Download and unzip the MobileCodeGenerator-master.zip

-4) Import the it.polimi.mobilegenerator project in Eclipse:
+4) Import the it.polimi.mobilecodegenerator project in Eclipse:
     File --> Import --> General --> Existing Projects into Workspace